skhiggins/ra_guide/README.md

 ## iii.
 Weekly timesheets, recaps, and emails

-These are useful tools for the PIs to keep track of the RAs progress on each project and task.
+These are useful tools for the PIs to keep track of the RAs' progress on each project and task.
 In our practice, we have our RAs sending a weekly email every Monday morning that include

     - The timesheet for the last week,
     - A recap of tasks done during the last week,
     - A summary list of priorities to be done in the current week.

 Our recommendation is to save all the timesheets and recaps in a separate **Google Drive folder**.
 Specifically, we suggest

     - Create a Google Sheet *each week* to write the timesheets.
 You can check our template [here](https://docs.google.com/spreadsheets/d/1A5Xbd8nhj6rzWYXcSUcnoYhlrP43Z69nJ7hB2TRF9uw/edit?usp=sharing).
     - Create a Google Doc to save *all* the Weekly Recaps.
 See examples [below](#examples-for-the-weekly-recaps).